GIScience/ohsome-quality-api/docs/indicator_creation.md

 #### preprocess

 This function should be used to gather and preprocess the needed data for your indicator.
 Usually you will need to get the features specified in your layer through the **query** helper function which can be imported from **ohsome_quality_tool/ohsome/client**.
-This function can be called with a layer and a bounding-multipolygon and returns the the resulting objects by calling the ohsomeAPI.
+This function can be called with a layer and a bounding-multipolygon and returns the resulting objects by calling the ohsomeAPI.
 If you need additional data, e.g. the population in an area, you should prepare it here too.

 #### calculate